helske/seqHMM/README.md

 [![Build Status](https://travis-ci.org/helske/seqHMM.svg?branch=master)](https://travis-ci.org/helske/seqHMM)

+# Note!
+Function names and arguments were changed in August and September 2015 (version 1.0.0 onwards).
+Sorry for the inconvenience.

 seqHMM: Hidden Markov Models for Life Sequences and Other Multivariate, Multichannel Categorical Time Series
 ====================================================================================================

-Note!
-Function names and arguments were changed for version 1.0.0

 The `seqHMM` package is designed for fitting hidden (or latent) Markov models (HMMs) and mixture hidden Markov models (MHMMs) for social sequence data and other categorical time series.
 The package supports models for one or multiple subjects with one or multiple interdependent sequences (channels).
 External covariates can be added to explain cluster membership in MHMMs.
 The package provides functions for evaluating and comparing models, as well as functions for easy plotting of multichannel sequences and hidden Markov models.